18 September, 2022

 NIST SSDF – OWASP SAMM mapping

 NIST SSDF originally defines a mapping to OWASP SAMM albeit in version 1.5.
 Unfortunately the mapping is imprecise and incomplete even for version 1.5.
 This is why the SAMM core team will be releasing an updated version of the mapping.
 As part of the core team I managed to get a sneak peak in the mapping.
 All SSDF tasks have a full mapping to SAMM activities.
-The opposite is not true though, SAMM is broader than NIST SSDF, hence by adopting SAMM you can make your security posture even stronger.
+The reverse is also almost true, with a minor exception though.
+Hence by adopting SAMM your organization should be ready for SSDF compliance.

 What is SAMMY?